-- Develop strategic and tactical plans for open and special enrollment with the primary goals of driving enrollment and member retention, while ensuring we reach California's diverse populations including Hispanic, Asian, Black/African American and LGBTQ+ with tailored messages that reflects their social, cultural, and linguistic needs. - Continue to deliver messages tailored to consumers transitioning off Medi-Cal to build awareness that Covered California is here to help them gain affordable, quality health coverage, as well as prime them to be receptive to direct outreach (mail, email, and text messages) from Covered California regarding their coverage options and actions they need to take to stay covered. - Continue to conduct strategic research projects to gain insights about members, uninsured Californians, and specialized populations.
-Projects will include message testing, creative concept testing and potentially deep-dive research into areas where further understanding would improve program efficacy and the consumer journey.
+- Develop strategic and tactical plans for open and special enrollment with the primary goals of driving enrollment and member retention, while ensuring we reach California's diverse populations including Hispanic, Asian, Black/African American and LGBTQ+ with tailored messages that reflects their social, cultural and linguistic needs. - Continue to deliver messages tailored to consumers transitioning off Medi-Cal to build awareness that Covered California is here to help them gain affordable, quality health coverage, as well as prime them to be receptive to direct outreach (mail, email, and text messages) from Covered California regarding their coverage options and actions they need to take to stay covered.